ssharker21/eznhd/README.md

 # eznhd
-This site is to help students find resources for the National History Day Competition
+This site was created to help students find resources for the National History Day Competition.

+Please do not plaigarize any material.
+Instead, use it for inspiration.